lmansfieldPC/iOSAppDevelopment/lab1.md

 Instructions:

 1. There are 5 coding challenges below.
-The first 4 challenges includes all the lines for a successful program.
-But the order of the lines in incorrect.
-You must rearrange the lines until the program runs as expected.
-The last challenge has you write your own program.
+The first 4 challenges include all the lines needed for a working program, but the lines are out of order.
+Your task is to rearrange the lines so the program runs correctly.
+For the last challenge, you'll need to write your own program.
 2. Copy and paste the starter code into https://swiftplayground.run/ to run in and test your rearrangement of the lines.
 3. When you have finished, copy and paste your code into a file (a Google doc will do), and submit it to the Hub.